Frequently Asked Questions

 Possible causes:

-- AOL claims that it blocks all email originating from a dynamic IP address/residential gateway.
+- When using the Direct Delivery feature, use the "Direct Delivery Possible?" tool (on the Test menu) to make sure that Direct Delivery is allowed from your computer.
+AOL blocks all email originating from a dynamic IP address/residential gateway.
 Generally, email must be relayed through a web server with a static IP address.

 - The "From:" header must contain a legal email address.